codejones-hub/plutus/doc/tutorials/contract-testing.rst

     :end-before: END_GENERATORS

-We choose wallets from the three available, and we choose passwords from a small set, so that relatively many random guesses will be correct.
+We choose wallets from the three available, and we choose passwords from a small set, so that random guesses will often be correct.
 We choose ADA amounts to be non-negative integers, because negative amounts would be error cases that we choose not to test.

 *** Is this really a good idea?
 Will a player who accidentally tries to claim a negative sum actually lose money? ***